 COURSE D.-Astronomy.
 This course is intended to supply that amount of information upon the subject which may fairly be expected of every liberally educated person.
-It gives an orderly statement of astronomical facts, the methods of arriving at them; treats of the great underlying principles of the science, and supplements all this with a considerable amount of observational work.
+It gives an orderly statement of astronomical facts, the methods of arriving at them; treats of the great underlying principles of the science. and supplements all this with a considerable amount of observational work.
 Students have the benefit of using a five-inch refractor equatorially mounted in a revolving dome, a small transit and other instruments.
-This course is regularly given in alternate years, but will be given any year if five or more students desire to take it in addition to their regular work.
+This course is given in alternate years with Geology.
+It will be given, however, in any year when desired by five students in addition to their regular work.